flybywiresim/docs/docs/fbw-a32nx/feature-guides/nw-tiller.md

 ??? warning "How to configure MIXTURE 4 AXIS (-100 % to 100 %) - OLD"

-    Please note, this configuration <span style=color:orange>will be depreciated soon.</span>
+    Please note, this configuration <span style=color:orange>is deprecated and will be removed in the future.</span>

     ![MSFS Controller Options Mapping](../assets/nw-tiller/handwheel-controller-mapping.png "MSFS Controller Options Mapping"){loading=lazy}